Healthy Homes Assessment Flaxmere

 Flaxmere Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement for all Flaxmere and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory throughout Flaxmere and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records of their the conformance to the Healthy Homes Standards that apply or will apply during the tenancy of your rental home.
+• Landlords and property managers must keep records of their the compliance with the Healthy Homes Standard that apply or will apply during the tenure of an apartment rental.

-• Private landlords and property managers are required to ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed lease.
+• Property managers and private landlords should ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any new, renewed or varied lease.

-• All boarder households (except Kainga Ora and registered Community Housing Provider boarder house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.

 Beginning 1 July 2024